sql-machine-learning/elasticdl/docs/benchmark/allreduce/report.md

 time is less (809s v.s.
 968s).
 Most importantly, users enjoy that both jobs started running once after their submissions.

-## Experiment 2: Hybrid Deployment of Training and Serving Jobs
+## Experiment 2: Hybrid Deployment of Training Jobs and Serving Service

-Many Internet products rely on deep learning prediction services.
+Many Internet products rely on deep learning inference services.
 Like any online service, the cluster must keep some extra idle resources to handle unexpected traffic boost, for example, Black Friday.

-To use the idle resource, we can run ElasticDL training jobs with lower priorities than the prediction service.
+To use the idle resource, we can run ElasticDL training jobs with lower priorities than the inference service.
 To verify the idea, we run the following experiment.

 ![preemption](./data/experiment_2.pdf)

 This experiment uses a Kubernetes cluster with 8 GPUs.
-We start a TenosrFlow Serving service and an ElasticDL training job — a script program mimics user traffic to the service.
+We start a TensorFlow Serving service and an ElasticDL training job — a script program mimics user traffic to the service.

 Initially, the TF serving uses 2 GPUs, and the training job uses 2.
 In the first 170s, the traffic increase, and Kubernetes's horizontal scaling feature will increase service processes which will preempt the processes of training jobs.
 So We can see the auto-increment of service processes and the decrement of training workers.

 Then, the script program mimics the decrease of traffic.
 Kubernetes frees up service processes from using 6 GPUs to 2, as shown by the blue curve.